mgalang/node-drupal-make/README.md

 # Node Drupal Make

-An simple automation tool built with Node.js for building/making a Drupal site.
-Used for simple automation of drupal site deploys and local development builds.
+A simple automation tool built with Node.js for building/making a Drupal site.
+Used for simple automation of drupal site deploys or local development builds.

 ## Installation
     Clone this repository, and install: